mobileink/migae-examples/basic0/README.md

     basic0 $ lein migae jetty start

-If not, edit ./migae-jetty.sh as appropriate and do:
+Execute `$ ps` to verify the server is running, then access `localhost:8080`; it should display "Hellow World".

+You can stop the server with `lein migae jetty stop`.

+##### migae-jetty.sh

+Follow the steps describe for lein-migae to set up your $JARDIR and softlinks.
+Then just run

     basic0 $ ./migae-jetty.sh start

 Use `ps` to verify that it's running and inspect the error log it creates to make sure there are no errors.

-(You can stop the server with `migae-jetty.sh stop` or `lein migae jetty stop`.)
+You can stop the server with `migae-jetty.sh stop`.

 Now send your browser to localhost:8080/.
 You should get a "Hello World" result.